A Vision-Language Pre-training Model-Guided Approach for Mitigating Backdoor Attacks in Federated Learning: Methodology

 \subsubsection{Generation of Image-Text Samples}

-In CLIP-Fed, to preserve client data privacy, the server cannot directly utilize client datasets for contrastive learning and knowledge distillation.
-MLLMs can be utilized to perform server-side dataset generation and augmentation without accessing client data~\cite{DBLP:conf/acl/LeeWKMSAMKG24,DBLP:journals/corr/abs-2504-06256}.
-Unlike traditional methods that rely on geometric transformations or noise injection, our scheme semantically expands candidate labels to guide the image generation.
-For instance, combining object descriptors with contextual modifiers such as ``a small airplane beneath a cloudy sky" or ``a frog partially obscured by leaves" naturally introduces variations in scale, occlusion, and background complexity, which inherently influence visual perception.
-The synthesized images are then adaptively resized and normalized to match the statistical distribution of the target dataset, such that the alignment with the original feature space is guaranteed.
+In CLIP-Fed, the server cannot directly utilize client datasets for contrastive learning and knowledge distillation for the purpose of privacy-preserving.
+MLLMs are used to generate and augment server-side datasets without accessing client data~\cite{DBLP:conf/acl/LeeWKMSAMKG24,DBLP:journals/corr/abs-2504-06256}.
+Dissimilar to other existing methods that rely on geometric transformation or noise injection, our scheme semantically expands candidate labels to guide image generation.
+For instance, combining object descriptors with contextual modifiers, e.g., ``a small airplane beneath a cloudy sky'' or ``a frog partially obscured by leaves'', naturally introduces variations in scale, occlusion, and background complexity, thereby inherently influencing visual perception.
+The synthesized images are then adaptively resized and normalized to match the statistical distribution of the target dataset, thus the alignment with the original feature space is guaranteed.